bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 ### **1. Bus fleet composition**

 The file `VehicleFleetMix.csv` permits modification of the bus fleet (see Fig.2).
-Currently, SFBL (`agencyID` = 217) operates 12 bus routes in Sioux Faux using a standard bus type, which we designate `BUS-DEFAULT`.
+Currently, the Sioux Faux Bus Lines agency (SFBL, `agencyID` = 217) operates 12 bus routes in Sioux Faux using a standard bus type, which we designate `BUS-DEFAULT`.
 During the Pilot Test, you can decide which type of bus (i.e. `vehicleTypeId`) will provide service for each route (`routeID`, see Fig.1 & 2).
 Each route can utilize only **one type of bus**.

 ![Route IDs](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/sf_route_guide.png)\